-In Melbourne, the Bendigo delegates presented their petition to La Trobe who, influenced by Wright's report, declined to reduce the licence fee and refused to believe their claims of police brutality.
-The delegates then held a large public meeting at Flagstaff Hill, chaired by the Mayor of Melbourne, where they reported La Trobe's refusal to agree to the reduction of the licence fee or believe their claims of police brutality.
-Their report was published by the Argus on 5 August, and reached Bendigo a few days later, where it outraged the diggers.
-La Trobe's later formal response to the Petition, published in the Argus on 22 August, full of excuses, obfuscation and assurances that he was doing the best he could, was irrelevant - too little too late - and had no influence on the later course of events.
+In Melbourne, the Bendigo delegates presented the Bendigo Petition to La Trobe who, influenced by Wright's misleading report, declined to reduce the licence fee and his rejection of their claims of police brutality.
+Their report of La Trobe's response was published by the Argus on 5 August and reached Bendigo a few days later, where it outraged the diggers.
+La Trobe's later formal response to the Petition, published in the Argus on 22 August, full of excuses, obfuscation and assurances that he was doing the best he could.
+But it was irrelevant - too little too late - and had no influence on the later course of events.

 The scene was set for confrontation.
-On 27 August, a cold wet day, with fears on all sides about the outcome, 15,000 diggers marched to the Camp from all over the Bendigo diggings with their banners and their new flag flying.
+On 27 August 1853, a cold wet day, with fears on all sides about the outcome, 15,000 diggers marched to the Camp from all over the diggings with their banners and their new flag flying.
 Many were armed.
 They gathered around the Camp to wait as their delegates entered to offer ten shillings for a licence to Commissioners Wright and Panton.
-They refused it on the basis that the fees were not due until September but agreed to report the diggers' grievances to La Trobe.
+The Commissioners refused it on the basis that the fees were not due until September, but they agreed to report the diggers' grievances to La Trobe.
 The delegates then left the Camp and reported back to the diggers waiting patiently in the rain.
 It was a tense situation that could have led to conflict but remarkably there was no violent response from the armed diggers.
 But, their determination for change was clearly indicated by the resolution they passed:

 This meeting pledges itself to affect no compromise with the authorities respecting the ten shillings licence, and as proof of the sincerity of the men adopting it, they do wear in their hats a piece of red cloth or riband.

-The great majority of diggers immediately took to wearing a red ribbon as a sign that they were pledged to no longer pay the old licence fee.
+The majority of diggers immediately took to wearing a red ribbon as a sign that they were pledged to no longer pay the old licence fee.
 And red ribbons appeared throughout the diggings, on stores, tents, horses and dogs, as a clear indication that the majority would not pay the old licence fee.
 Given the obvious extent of the diggers' unified resistance - a successful strategy since 1851 at Forest Creek - it was clear that the government could not maintain the current system and that change was inevitable.

-Bendigo Diggers Red Ribbon Rebellion Flag 1853
+Bendigo Diggers Red Ribbon Movement Flag 1853

 Within days the government acted.
 They acknowledged that if the diggers persisted in their threatened campaign of passive resistance to the licence fee, they would be powerless to enforce it.
 Wright warned, in a letter to La Trobe, 'no force would avail to overcome the passive resistance which we anticipate will be the course acted upon by the instigators of the movement'.
 It would be unrealistic to arrest all the diggers who did not have a licence and attempts to charge them would quickly overwhelm the courts.
 Wright advised on behalf of himself and Chief Commissioner of Police William Mitchell, 'reduction of the Licence Fee if not its abolition altogether is inevitable...
 If blood should once be shed it is impossible to see the consequences but it would very possibly throw serious obstacles in the way of establishing regulations to be enforced on the goldfields.'
 La Trobe, persuaded to Wright's changed view, wrote to Westminster that it was out of the question to carry on the existing system 'without very considerable modifications.'
-On 30 August, in his opening speech to Parliament, he proposed that the licence fee be replaced by a royalty on gold.
+On 30 August, in his opening speech to the Legislative Council, he proposed that the licence fee be replaced by a royalty on gold.